ABOUT Colorectal Cancer - Symptoms, Treatments and Prevention

 What is the relation between chewing gum and colorectal cancer?

-not chew gum at all.
-This study analyzed data from 2,066,826 people between the
+A 2015 study revealed that individuals who chew gum regularly have a lower risk for developing colorectal cancer than those who do not chew gum at all.
+This study analyzed data from 2,066,826 people between the ages of 20 and 97.

 Can diet affect my Colorectal Cancer Risk?